Rock Climbing and Abseiling in Tasmania

 In Tasmania you'll find a diversity of climbs packed into a relatively small area, with everything from short sport routes and boulder problems to big wilderness adventure climbs.
 And you'll find six different rock types – granite, dolerite, basalt, quartzite, sandstone and conglomerate.

-Try the famous world class Totem Pole or the Candlestick, two dolerite stacks found on the Tasman Peninsula in the Tasman National Park.
+Try the famous world class Totem Pole or the Candlestick, two dolerite stacks found in the Tasman National Park.

 For a unique and breathtaking descent, take on the world's highest commercial abseil down the Gordon Dam wall and watch the wilderness far below.

-From spectacular sea cliffs to the highest and most challenging mountains, you can extend your abseiling or rock climbing skills in some of Tassie's most beautiful locations.
+From spectacular sea cliffs to the most challenging mountains, you can extend your skills in Tassie's most beautiful locations.